Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 cd ./benchmarks/scripts/tf_cnn_benchmarks
 python3 tf_cnn_benchmarks.py --num_gpus=1 --batch_size=32 --model=resnet50
 ```
-Expect it to take some time (5-10 minutes), specially if it is the first time.
-You may think you got stuck in the warm up but be patient, it should not take that long next time.
+Expect it to take some time (5-10 minutes).
+If you think you got stuck in the warm up, be patient, it should not take that long the next time.

-If you see something like the output bellow (numbers may vary a lot) then go and get yourself a taco, you did it!
+If you see something like the output bellow (numbers may vary a lot, someone got 36.56) then go and get yourself a taco 🌮, you did it!
 > total images/sec: 87.92

 ***Have fun! :D***

 -------
-Special thanks to [Boris Timofeenko](https://github.com/boriswinner) for updating this guide.
+# Some additional stuff

+## HIP Installation
+**HIP** allows developers to convert CUDA code to portable C++.
+The same source code can be compiled to run on NVIDIA or AMD GPUs.
+HIP code can be developed either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with NVCC installed. **HIP-Clang** is the compiler for compiling HIP programs on AMD platform (**Clang** as front end, **LLVM** as its back end).

+If you want to compile aplications/samples using HIP or if you are having issues with Clang (not being installed, or being incorrectly installed), then [check this link](https://rocmdocs.amd.com/en/latest/Installation_Guide/HIP-Installation.html#amd-platform) for detailed instructions on installing/building HIP-Clang.